rndm-com/rndm-render-plugin-builder/readme.md

 ## Usage

 The Builder plugin allows your application to describe functionality ahead of time through a middleware object for later usage.
-Ocne it has been described once, ti will be retained for the lifetime of the application.
+Once it has been described once, it will be retained for the lifetime of the application.

 **Please Note:** This plugin will only create the functionality for the currently running instance and will be purged upon the close of the application.
-Future presets will include lloca stage versions of this.
+Future presets will include local stage versions of this.

 **Example**